Issue

 -

-OC 1.0 was released with Single-shot retention strategy and the recommendation to configure shared agents for one executor only.
-Single-shot gives very good and consistent behaviour.
-The key metric (average time between entering the queue and starting execution) would behave as you would expect based on experience with a standalone controller. i.e. it is purely a function of the size of the work pool, the rate of jobs arriving and the length of time jobs spend executing (with some modification for the provisioning delay required as the length of time executing nears 0).
+operations center 1.0 was released with a Single-shot retention strategy and the recommendation to configure shared agents for one executor only.
+Single-shot gives good and consistent behavior.
+The key metric (average time between entering the queue and starting execution) would behave as you would expect based on experience with a standalone controller. i.e., it is purely a function of the size of the work pool, the rate of jobs arriving, and the length of time jobs spend executing (with some modification for the provisioning delay required as the length of time executing nears 0).

-Obviously, it can be tricky to configure many agents (there are some techniques to make it easier), so in response to requests to support more than one executor per agent, Single shot (multi-executor) comes to action.
-This, unsurprisingly, gave the highest throughput of builds when looked at as a cluster average.
-So for the OC 1.1 release switched to this strategy as our default.
+It can be tricky to configure many agents (there are some techniques to make it easier), so in response to requests to support more than one executor per agent, Single shot (multi-executor) is the solution.
+This, gave the highest throughput of builds when looked at as a cluster average.
+So the operations center 1.1 release switched to this strategy as the default.

 When you have a single controller, the overhead of lease and release means that the Monopolising strategy is the best.
-As soon as you have more than one controller (and the whole point of OC is that you have more than one controller), is there is any contention at all for the agents that the controller need then the Monopolising Strategy leads to queue explosions… this is especially the case where the agents have more than one executor.
-As mentioned, once OC agents serves to a controller, other controllers never get a chance to use that agent (hence why it is called Monopolising strategy).
-What you then see is that the number of jobs in the queue on the other controllers explode and the key metric (average time between entering the queue and starting execution) across the cluster skyrockets.
+As soon as you have more than one controller (and the whole point of operations center is that you have more than one controller), if there is any contention at all for the agents that the controller needs, then the Monopolising Strategy leads to large build queues on controllers that were not leased agents yet.
+What you then see is that the number of jobs in the queue on the other controllers increases, and the average time between jobs entering the queue and starting execution increases across the cluster.

 Switching to Multi-shot counteracts this issue.
 Multi-shot has been tested with the count at 100, 50 and 20 builds.
-What has been found was that the probability of the key metric (average time between entering the queue and starting execution) across the cluster skyrocketing increased as the count increased, IOW 20 was less likely than 50 to go rouge, 50 was less likely than 100.
+What has been found was that the probability of the key metric (average time between entering the queue and starting execution) across the cluster increased as the count increased, in other words, 20 was less likely than 50 to go bad, and 50 was less likely than 100.

 None monopolising strategies keep a count of the number of builds that have started on the agent.
 As soon as that count goes above the strategies limit, it marks the agent as suspended (which is how you tell Jenkins not to assign any more work to that agent).